-- Memory-based schemes store the information about all cached copies at the home node of the block.
-E.g., Dash, Alewife, SGI Origin. - Cache-based schemes distribute information about copies among the copies themselves.
-E.g., IEEE SCI, Sequent NUMA-Q. - The home contains a pointer to one cached copy of the block. - Each copy contains the identity of the next node that has a copy of the block.
+- Memory-based schemes store the information about all cached copies at the home node of the block. - Cache-based schemes distribute information about copies among the copies themselves. - The home contains a pointer to one cached copy of the block. - Each copy contains the identity of the next node that has a copy of the block.